agorapp-dao/motoko-editor/packages/content-motoko-tutorial/public/04-control-flow/switch-and-variants/lesson.md

 let resultErr : Result = #err("Something went wrong");
 ```

-With pattern matching we can easily extract the value from the variant:
+With pattern matching, we can easily extract the value from the variant:

 ```motoko
 let result = doSomething();